melaniebrister/resume/README.md

 - [ ] fix testamonial cards
 - For some reason when you click on skills it doesn't jump to the skill section.
 Any insights?
 - in 'A little about me' remove the 3rd checkmark, age, freelance.
-- in 'What People are Saying' remove the Linked In and Upwork text and stars
+- remove 'What People are Saying'
 - remove the end text that says 'Like what you see...?'
 - Add YouTube video to link: https://www.youtube.com/watch?v=mncVB0cc_90&feature=youtu.be
 - Anyway to make the 'Watch Profile Video' and the Play Icon bigger?
 I really want to encourage people to watch this.